danschmidtke/academic-kickstart/content/currentprojects/Morph/index.md

 image:
   caption:
   focal_point:
 summary: "Many words in English are morphologically complex (*assign*-*ment*, *teach*-*er*) and so being able to proficiently apply the correct endings (suffixes) to complex words is an important skill to acquire.
-In this project we analyzed the written production of English language learners and asked *What are the statistical properties that make morphologically complex words easier for EFL students to learn?*  This project was published in [Applied Psycholinguistics](https://doi.org/10.1017/S0142716422000182)."
+In this project, we analyzed the written production of English language learners and asked *What are the statistical properties that make morphologically complex words easier for EFL students to learn?*  This project was published in [Applied Psycholinguistics](https://doi.org/10.1017/S0142716422000182)."
 tags:
 - morphology
 - vocabulary knowledge